How to disable Microsoft Edge Workspaces using Intune

 End-user Experience

-Once the policy settings are successfully applied to the target users/devices, the Workspace Icon in the Edge toolbar will disappear.
-Please note that users won’t be able to re-enable the Workspace since this setting will be controlled through the Intune admin center.
+The Workspace Icon in the Edge toolbar will disappear once the policy settings are successfully applied to the target users/devices.
+Users won’t be able to re-enable the Workspace since this setting will be controlled through the Intune admin center.

 Disabled Edge Workspace using Intune admin center